ibm-cloud-docs/discovery-data/migrate-to-v2-api.md

 # API version comparison
 {: #migrate-to-v2-api}

 For most API methods, the request parameters and response bodies differ between v1 and v2.
-Learn about the equivalent or alternative v2 methods that you can use to perform actions that are supported with the v1 API.
+Learn about the equivalent or alternative v2 methods that you can use to do actions that are supported by the v1 API.

 The comparison information assumes you are using the latest version of the v1 API (version `2019-04-30`) and compares it to the latest version of the v2 API (version `2020-08-30`).